-At the completion of each calendar year the Compliance and Quality Assurance Department is required to collate all data for the year using the 'ASQA Quality Indicator Annual Summary' form.
+At the completion of each calendar year the Compliance and Quality Assurance Department is required to collate all data for the year using the Quality indicator webform form.

 A copy of all completed Student Engagement surveys will be maintained for a period of 24 months as evidence of the data collection process.